WeiDUorg/weidu/README-WeiDU-Changes.txt

     also available as patch functions and macros.
   * NAME_NUM_OF_SPELL_RES matches resource references case-insensitively.
   * Fix regression in OR() indentation.
+  * Fix documentation of fj_are_structure: the spawn-point variable fj_base_num is unused and its functionality is implemented through the variable fj_difficulty.

 Version 238:
   * Add output_path option to HANDLE_AUDIO and HANDLE_TILESETS.